Denver’s Public Art Program was established in 1988 as an Executive Order under Mayor Federico Peña.

-Denver's Public Art Program was established in 1988 as an Executive Order under Mayor Federico Pena.
-The order directed that 1% of any capital improvement project over $1 million undertaken by the City be set aside for the inclusion of art in the design and construction of these projects.
-Over the past years, the City has installed over 150 works of art under this program.
-These works, along with historic and donated works of art, make up the City’s Public Art Collection.
-The Public Art Program is a program of the Denver Office of Cultural Affairs, and is overseen by the Denver Commission on Cultural Affairs.
+The order, enacted into Ordinance by Mayor Wellington E. Webb, directs that 1% of any capital improvement project over $1 million undertaken by the City, be set aside for the inclusion of art in the design and construction of these projects.
+Over the past 20 years, along with the historic and donated works of art, make up the City’s 300+ piece Public Art Collection, with several that have become iconic symbols for Denver.
+The Public Art collection has expanded the opportunity for Denver residents to experience art in public places, thereby creating more visually pleasing environments.

 VIEW all the art in the Public Art Guide to Downtown Denver.